Which Switch is which? How to choose between Switch Lite and New Switch

 It'll be worth waiting a few weeks: The extra battery life promise is so good that it makes me immediately want that new Switch over any other model.

 According to Nintendo, the new Switch with the better battery replaces the old model.
 But there may be overlap for a while, especially in retail stores.
-Just make sure you're getting the new one.
+Here's how to make sure you're getting the new one.

 |